ukusyaoi/ukusyaoi/README.md

 ![](https://media.discordapp.net/attachments/1212471420760887417/1219333775436025996/strawpage-picasso-uTkrUuKktmuINhZMlxTJ.png?ex=660aec12&is=65f87712&hm=54873fac9946bafdd65b6e4140dbcafb985db6e9b9d533121e08a4948cf65278&=&format=webp&quality=lossless&width=240&height=173)

 Hello!
 I just felt like explaining something real quick so you don't embarrass yourself like this guy (whoever you are, aren't you a silly thing.)
-Let's not accuse someone of shipping incest while you got no idea what you're talking about.
+Let's not accuse someone of shipping incest while you have no idea what you're talking about.
 Incest is disgusting.

 Although the Wiki says that it is debatable whether they are brothers or not - as it is not yet confirmed by Hima - there are a lot of arguments that could easily prove that England and America are **NOT** brothers.